TimeleapLabs/contracts/README.md

 - `solidity-coverage`: Solidity-coverage is a tool for generating code coverage reports for Solidity testing.
 It helps to ensure that the tests are thorough.
+- `@nomicfoundation/hardhat-verify`: A Hardhat plugin that allows developers to verify their smart contracts on Etherscan.
+This plugin makes the smart contract code available and readable to the public on the Etherscan blockchain explorer.